matique/miau/README.md

 The default value for "action" is set by "params[:action]".

-"resource" may by set as a parameter.
+"resource" may be set as a parameter.

 A full blown sample :